 It can be seen from figures 5 that the radiation is greatest near the end of the antenna and tends to travel upward and outwards.
 This again demonstrates that the radiation direction is dominated by the greater upward (INCIDENT) current.
 It may be that the results obtained for the points above the antenna have some inaccuracy due to the changing angle of radiation incidence as the flat sheet antenna was raised, particularly when it was very close to the AUT.
 Presumably there would have been higher reading levels if this had been corrected.
 There is also the problem that the cable from the flat sheet antenna passes through the area of high radiation to reach the upper measurement points of low radiation levels and there could be significant radiation picked up by the cable screen in relation to the radiation detected by the flat sheet antenna.
 High quality cables with good isolation are therefore essential for these measurements.

 It is clear that the general upward direction of radiation is far greater than described in text books where doughnut shaped diagrams are shown that have presumably been generated with accepted formulas using sinusoidal current distribution and not by actual radiation measurements.
-The angle of the main radiation from the antenna does appear to be in the region of 17.5° as per GLASGOW'S statement but an accurate measurement was not attempted because of the limited height of the lab ceiling.
+There appears to be a substantial radiation from the antenna at around 50° to the horizontal with a further radiation that does appears to be in the region of 17.5° to the vertical as per GLASGOW'S statement in the Introduction but an accurate measurement was not attempted because of the limited height of the lab ceiling.
 The real behaviour of radiation from a well matched, grounded monopole antenna is starting to appear from these measurements.
 It is now becoming obvious that the existing antenna theory does not match the true performance of this particular type of antenna very well at all.

 Continue to Radiation Polarisation